Til7701/nonel/README.md

 # Known TODOs

 - `XSetErrorHandler() called with a GDK error trap pushed.
-Don't do that.` when running on linux
+Don't do that.` when running on linux.
+Seems to be a known problem since 2016: [JDK-8156779](https://bugs.openjdk.org/browse/JDK-8156779)
 - maybe use maven plugin management

 # Native Package Example for JavaFX Application